Skip to navigation menu Skip to content

 • Biography

-Kelly Evans, MD is an attending physician at Seattle Children's Hospital and an acting assistant professor in the Department of Pediatrics at the University of Washington School of Medicine.
+Kelly Evans, MD is an attending physician at Seattle Children's Hospital and an Associate Professor in the Department of Pediatrics at the University of Washington School of Medicine.
 She completed her clinical fellowship in Craniofacial Medicine at Seattle Children's Hospital in 2012.
+She has long enjoyed working with and teaching medical students and residents.

 Board Certification(s)